shape2040/shape2040.github.io/public-meetings/_posts/2016-09-29-september-public-meeting.md

 date: 2016-09-29 12:00:00
 time: 6:00 PM
 category: public-meetings
-background: This is the third of a series of large-scale public meetings to update the Georgetown-Scott County Comprehensive Plan.
+background: This is the third of a series of public meetings to update the Georgetown-Scott County Comprehensive Plan.
 At this meeting, we will review draft goals and objectives developed as part of the 2016 Comprehensive Plan.
 building: Scott County Courthouse
 address: 101 E Main St
 documents: